 I used my weekends and long breaks to travel to places I’d been longing to travel since I was a kid – Ireland, China, Germany and every corner of Spain, racking up more than 30 country stamps in my passport.
 In the meantime, between tapas and siestas, I met my boyfriend, the Novio.

 One year in Spain turned into two and three, and as my teaching program expired, I had to make a choice: Fight bureaucracy and stay in Spain, or chalk it up to a great experience and go back to Chicago?

 I fought the law, which is hard on Americans wanting to live and work in Spain, and the law handed me a loophole.

-Six years, four jobs and what is apparently a marriage later, I’m finding olive oil to be an appropriate substitute for butter, that teaching is my thing, and that Spain might just be my final destination.
+Eight years, four jobs and a bilingual wedding ceremony later, I’m finding olive oil to be an appropriate substitute for butter, that teaching is my thing, and that Spain might just be my final destination.

 If you’d like to read my story from the very beginning, visit the archives page for easy navigation by month – all the way back from July 2007!